Shifting physics of vortex particles to higher energies via quantum entanglement: Introduction

-The proposed technique can readily be employed at the existing electron and hadron accelerators, X-ray free-electron lasers and synchrotron radiation facilities with helical undulators such as, for instance, the European XFEL and ESRF, powerful laser facilities such as the Extreme Light Infrastructure, and at the future linear colliders.
-A system of units with $\hbar = c = 1$ is used throughout the paper.
+The crucial advantage of this technique is that neither modifications of the incoming beams are required nor there are limitations due to their small transverse coherence.
+To generate the vortex state of any particle -- be it a $\gamma$-ray, a proton, or a nucleus in a reaction with two final particles -- it is enough to measure the azimuthal angle of the other particle with a large error or not to measure it at all.
+This method can be employed for the generation of highly energetic vortex beams at the electron and hadron accelerators, X-ray free-electron lasers and synchrotron radiation facilities with helical undulators such as, for instance, the European XFEL and ESRF, powerful laser facilities such as the Extreme Light Infrastructure, and at the future linear colliders.
+A system of units with $\hbar = c = 1$ is used.